Ionic Bond in Chemistry

 Characteristics of Ionic Compounds

 - The cations and anions in ionic compounds are held together by strong electrostatic forces of attraction.
-A considerable energy is required to break the ionic compound.
+A considerable amount of energy is required to break the ionic compound.
 Therefore, ionic compounds are hard and stable.

 - Such compounds are easily ionizable in solution or in the fused state.